philcryer/dotfiles/README.md

 dotty
 =====

 These are my working dotfiles and configurations for profile, ssh, bash, zsh, git, vim and now [i3](http://i3wm.org/) (a Linux window manager).
 You don't need to use all of these to use these configs, if .
-A handy install file will popuplate your home dir, also [Oh my zsh](http://ohmyz.sh/) is recommended, if found you'll get my theme for that too.
+A handy install file will popuplate your home dir, also [Oh my zsh](http://ohmyz.sh/) is recommended (see below if interested) if found you'll get my theme for that too.

 ## vi errors?
 Could be a bug, might need to do this